muddi900/leetcode-solution/1400/Notes.md

 - The go solution works, but it is way slower for it.(ecec8d2604863ab8ad12b5ab1924f1620a41f080)
 - It is clear I need to implement the memoization version.
 The hashing algo is the bottleneck.
 - The memo method is the fastest for Go.

+# typescript

+- It is clear that the memo version is faster here as well.
+- Using regular `for` loop over `for-of` makes it more efficient.